Tax Levy Release

 Pay Off Your Tax Debt Completely

-Levies have one intent: to authorize the IRS to collect the money that it is owed.
+Levies have one intent: to authorize the IRS to collect the money it is owed.
 Therefore, if you can gather the money to pay your debt in full (including penalties and interest) within an acceptable timeframe (up to 120 days), the IRS will release its levy right away.
 These agreements can be negotiated by phone, mail, or in person.

 Set Up an Installment Agreement

-If you cannot pay your debt in full, you may negotiate an Installment Agreement by filing Form 9465, Installment Agreement Request.
-Negotiating an installment agreement also releases tax levies right away.
+by filing Form 9465, Installment Agreement Request.
+Negotiating an installment agreement can also release tax levies right away.

 Enter an Offer in Compromise

 Another way to release a tax levy is by filing an Offer in Compromise (OIC).
-Learn more here.

 File a Collection Appeal Request or Collection Due Process